MarcMan369/demo-repo/README.md

 I have cloned some Blockchain projects for my Master degree's final project.

 Now, with the Le Wagon Bootcamo, I will learn and become a Full Stack Web Developer!

+THIS IS A LOCAL CHANGE, DONE IN MY I7